microscope icon white

 The Foundation also supported:

-• A public COVID-19 PCR testing site in New York City in the beginning of the pandemic (April 2020) offering same-day results to quickly identify cases, institute isolation and contact tracing, and break the cycle of transmission.
+- A public COVID-19 PCR testing site in New York City at the beginning of the pandemic (April 2020) offering same-day results to quickly identify cases, institute isolation and contact tracing, and break the cycle of transmission.

 We’re also exploring how inequity starts in utero and just how profoundly infections during the pregnancy window affect a child’s trajectory in life.
 We can reap decades of benefit by preventing simple infections that alter the hardwiring of a child’s brain.”